 Export the OpenSCAD code and then test it to determine what material intersects and needs to be removed:

-Modify the module for the fingerjoint cuts to round them off:
+Modify the module for the box joint cuts to round them off:

 Repeating the intersection verifies that the rounding works: